 Sometimes, the world feels like it’s going to fall on top of you and squeeze every last bit of positive energy out of your pores.
-Most often we cannot avoid some of what happens or is initiated by our external environment.
-The most important thing to me is how I respond.
-I allow myself to feel all kinds of emotion, and not give others the power to define how I should feel because it makes them uncomfortable.
+Sometimes we cannot avoid what happens or is initiated by our external environment.
+I have learnt that what is more important is how I respond.
+Thus I give myself permission to feel all kinds of emotions.
+I don’t put pressure on myself to have a ‘perfect’ response, and I try really hard not to give others the power to define how I should feel or respond.

-It is ok to want to run away to my happy place, and sit in a corner with my journal, or just listening to soothing music.
-It starts with recognizing that I am overwhelmed and being ok with it.
-There is nothing wrong with me, everyone feels overwhelmed at some point.
+I also have learnt that it is okay to want to run away to my happy place, and sit in a corner with my journal, or just listening to soothing music.
+For me, the power lies in recognising when I am overwhelmed, and being okay with it.
+This means accepting this part of myself, and that there is nothing wrong with me because everyone feels overwhelmed at some point.

 Accept myself completely and how I respond to stress triggers.

 Sometimes I may respond by being a highly emotional being.
-Sometimes, I may use strategies whereby I try to avoid what is happening.
-This could be burying myself in my work, in socializing or just some other form of escapism.
+Sometimes, I may use strategies to try and avoid what is happening.
+This could be burying myself in my work, in socialising or just some other form of escapism.
 Sometimes I might feel as though I take on the world’s problems and feel all of it, completely.
 I have come to appreciate all these parts of myself.

-Accepting my response to stress and overwhelm means that I am the authority.
-Not everyone else who might warn me against what I ‘shouldn’t’ be sensitive towards.
-Indeed, sometimes, if you feel that hiding was is your best option, putting your head down and zoning the world out is exactly what is needed for a while.
+Accepting my response to stress and overwhelm means that I am the authority, not everyone else who might warn me against what I ‘shouldn’t’ be sensitive to.
+Indeed, sometimes, hiding for a bit is also an option, putting your head down and zoning the world.
 The trick is having mechanisms in place to bring you back.
-Once you are back, acknowledge your battle scars and flesh wounds, do the work to recover.
+Once you are back, acknowledge your battle scars and wounds, then do the work to recover.

 Knowing when to ask for help.

 For many of us, when we are overwhelmed, or stressed, we sink deep into our fear of what will happen if others find out.
-This fear becomes larger than life, and in fact, what it does, it pulls you deeper into a feeling of ‘incompetence’ to manage your own life.
-I have learnt that when I recognize my sense of overwhelm, and I accept myself completely when I am unable to pull myself out of it, or recover or just hold myself, that I need to ask for help.
+It took me a long time to accept that my fear of vulnerability was a major stumbling block to self-acceptance.
+The fear that people would see that I too have my meltdowns often loomed larger than life, and in fact, what it did was to pull me deeper into powerlessness.
+Over time I have learnt that when I recognise my sense of overwhelm, and in those moments when I can see that I am unable to pull myself out of it, I need to ask for help.